EllieBotDevs/EllieBot-Docs/docs/other-things/timestamps.md

 # How to use timestamps

-!!! note "stuff that culd help"
+!!! note "Here is some stuff that culd help"
     [Unix epoch time converter](https://www.epochconverter.com/)
     ```
     <t:1624855717>         short date time:     June 27, 2021 9:48 PM